scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

     use `PrintSyntax`.

 <div class="solution">
 First we define an `implicit class` to "enrich" our target classes with extra methods.
-This is generally referred to as "type enrichment" or "pimping" in Scala.
+This is generally referred to as "type enrichment" in Scala.
 Similar features exist in other languages, for example "extension methods" in C# and "categories" in Objective C:

 ~~~ scala
 object PrintSyntax {